Article I: Name and Purpose

-All board members shall serve two-year terms and are eligible to serve in an elected officer position their second year.
+All board members shall serve two-year terms (if they begin the term as a junior in high school) and are eligible to serve in an elected officer position their second year or senior year.

 New board officers shall be elected by the board the meeting prior to the Annual Meeting of the Junior Board.
 Officers will be elected by a simple majority of votes.
 Newly elected officers will be announced at the Junior Board Annual Meeting.

-There shall be four officers of the board, consisting of a Chairman, Vice-Chairman/Marketing Officer, Secretary, and Treasurer.
+There shall be four officers of the board, consisting of a Chair, Vice-Chair/Marketing Officer, Secretary, and Treasurer.
 Their duties are as follows:

-Vice-Chairman/Marketing Officer: Performs as a project coordinator and leads monthly board meeting in the absence of chairman.
+Vice-Chair/Marketing Officer: Performs as a project coordinator and leads monthly board meeting in the absence of Chair.
 Takes photos at and/or during all Board activities and functions, including meetings, tours, guest speakers and community service.
 Also prepares press release and social media pertaining to said Junior Board activity.

 Secretary: Responsible for keeping records of the board’s action, including taking of minutes at all board meetings, sending out meeting announcements, distributing copies of minutes and the agenda to each board member prior to meeting.